retorquere/zotero-open-pdf/README.md

 Open Pdf
 =================

-Install by downloading the [latest version](https://github.com/retorquere/zotero-open-pdf/releases/latest)
+Install by downloading the [latest version](https://github.com/retorquere/zotero-open-pdf/releases/latest).
+Compatible with Zotero 6 and 7.

 Open PDF in external reader